benleone90/FPGA_GPU_Project/README.md

 Framework

 - Tensorflow: open source, developed and used by Google, wide range of tutorials, documentation and support
-- Platform=Amazon Web Services.....familiarity, support.
+- Platform - Amazon Web Services for it's familiarity and support
 - EC2 F1 instances
 - Sagemaker
 - To investigate BU Compute platform